bacula-web/bacula-web/docs/source/03_get-help/faq.rst

   $ sudo chcon -t httpd_sys_content_t /var/www/html/bacula-web/ -R

-Otherwise, the simpliest would be to set SELinux to Permissive or Disabled
+Otherwise, the simplest would be to set SELinux to Permissive or Disabled

-.. _developpment-status:
+.. _development-status:

-What's the current developpment status of Bacula-Web ?
+What's the current development status of Bacula-Web ?
 ------------------------------------------------------

-As described in Bacula-Web project story, I revived the Bacula-Web project since end of 2010 after few years without bug fixes and improvments.
+As described in Bacula-Web project story, I revived the Bacula-Web project since end of 2010 after few years without bug fixes and improvements.
-As you already know, a lot of effort has been made a provide more stable, secure and usefull tool.
+As you already know, a lot of effort has been made a provide more stable, secure and useful tool.

 But there's still a lot of things to do but since version 5.1.0 alpha, Bacula-Web is slightly stable.

-For people that use Bacula-Web on a daily basis, you already know that they're a lot improvments to achieve.
+For people that use Bacula-Web on a daily basis, you already know that they're a lot improvement to achieve.
 That's what I'll try to do on my spare time and hope you'll enjoy

 .. _project-revive: